-Investor Equilibrium: Combining the Risk-Free Asset with the Market Portfolio portfolio of risky assets.
-This enables them to achieve any combination of risk and return on the straight line connecting rRF with M, the point of tangency between that straight line and the efficient frontier of risky asset portfolios.
-Some portfolios on the line rRFMZ will be preferred to most risky portfolios on the efficient frontier BNME, so the points on the line rRFMZ now represent the best attainable combinations of risk and return.
+However, the investor can do better than Portfolio N by reaching a higher indifference curve.
+In addition to the feasible set of risky portfolios, we now have a riskfree asset that provides a riskless return, r{RF} .
+Given the risk-free asset, investors can create new portfolios that combine the risk-free asset with a portfolio of risky assets.
+This enables them to achieve any combination of risk and return on the straight line connecting r{RF} with M, the point of tangency between that straight line and the efficient frontier of risky asset portfolios.5 Some portfolios on the line $r{RF}MZ$ will be preferred to most risky portfolios on the efficient frontier BNME, so the points on the line $r{RF}MZ$ now represent the best attainable combinations of risk and return.